KyleJKC/PromptLab/src/content/docs/efficiency/prompting_essentials.md

 ---
 > Different prompting techniques suit different scenarios.

-When asking ChatGPT for a question, how do you construct your prompt?
-Do you just thrown it without example, or you'd try to cram in as much detail as you can?
+When asking ChatGPT a question, how do you construct your prompt?
+Do you just throw it in without examples, or do you try to include as much detail as you can?

 On this page, you will learn about different prompting techniques and styles.
-Each of them have their best use cases.
-After you finish this page, you'd be able to articulate prompts that work best for your own scenario.
+Each of them has its best use cases.
+After you finish this page, you’ll be able to write prompts that work best for your own scenario.

-Most of the information on this page is originated from the technique section of [Prompt Engineering Guide](https://www.promptingguide.ai/techniques).
-If you are interested in diving deeper into each of the following prompting technique, I'd recommend checking out the Guide.
+Most of the information on this page originates from the Techniques section of the [Prompt Engineering Guide](https://www.promptingguide.ai/techniques).
+If you are interested in diving deeper into each of the following prompting techniques, I recommend checking out the guide.

 ## 1. Zero-Shot Prompting

 **What it is:** Instructs the model directly—no examples needed.
-The LLM does the rest.
+The model does the rest.

 **How you can use it:**

-* **Essay intros**: *“Introduce to me about the importance of photosynthesis.”*
+* **Essay intros**: *“Introduce the importance of photosynthesis.”*
 * **Quick definitions**: *“Define ‘mitochondria’ in one sentence.”*
 * **Simple classification**: *“Classify this sentence as formal or informal: ‘Hey, what’s up?’”*